Reducing the progression of short sightedness . . .

 experience.
 The study was found to curb myopia progression by between 40 - 60%.

-If your Optometrist is concerned about an increase in your child's myopia, you will be able to discuss the various options with them at the initial appointment.
+If your Optometrist is concerned about an increase in your child's myopia, you will be able to discuss the various options with them during the eye examination.

 How do I proceed with myopia control for my child?